hernanloiacono/bobs-corn/README.md

 - Clients can "buy" corn via a button in the UI.
 - Backend enforces a rate limit: 1 corn per client per minute.
-- Clients see how many corns they've successfully purchased.
+- Clients see if they successfully purchased or if they have to wait.

 ## Optional Features Implemented